FHIR/FSHSchool/content/docs/SUSHI/tips/_index.md

 ## Instances of Logical Models

 The IG Publisher supports including instances of logical models as binary resources.
 This feature was announced and discussed in a [Logical Model Examples](https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/Logical.20Model.20Examples/near/251192344) thread on chat.fhir.org.

+Starting with SUSHI 3.0.0, authors can use `Instance:` to create instances of logical models and instances of logical model profiles in the same way as all other FSH instances.
+These instances are exported using standard JSON serialization and automatically receive `id` and `meta.profile` values when the logical model and SUSHI configuration support those elements.
+These instances have filenames starting with `Binary-` and will be auto-encoded as part of the publishing process.

-The basic steps an author needs to take in order to include logical model examples in a SUSHI project are:
+Alternatively, authors can provide their own instances of logical models without defining them in FSH.
+The basic steps an author needs to take in order to manually include logical model examples in a SUSHI project are:

 1. Add the example to the `input/resources` or `input/examples` folder
     - The file name of the example should be `Binary-{id}.json` or `Binary-{id}.xml` (substituting `{id}` for the real id)